After the 2026 State Visit by Donald Trump to China, Xi announced a new Constructive Stability Strategy to prevent SuperPower confrontations.

 The graphic above presents two future forecasts for CN1, the first state variable component of the CNL20 model.
 The upper graph shows the time path of the unstable system: Exponential growth forever.
 The lower graph shows the time path for the stabilized system: Steady State after 2152--a long time in the future.

-The graphic makes the point that growth in China can continue well into the future under a stable Economic System.
 The next question is: How much effort would it take to stabilize the system?
 The answer is that a relatively small change in growth rates would put the Economy of China on a stable growth path.
-Compare the "unstable system matrix (F) in the Notes below to the "stable" System Matrix.
-The diagonal elements of F (the growth rates) have been change only slightly to create a stable system.
+Compare the "unstable" system matrix (F) in the Notes below to the "stable" System Matrix.
+The diagonal elements of F (the growth rates) have been lowered only slightly to create a stable system.
 And notice that CN2, the Malthusian-Unemployment controller is still quite reactive (above unity).
 In other words, the Authoritarian System can still keep a tight control on Unemployment and stabilize overall growth.

 China can evolve into a stable system without practical limits on the overall Growth rate of the System!